RachWalm/dyslexia/README.md

 [W3](https://www.w3schools.com/html/default.asp) was of great use to me for checking the syntax of certain functions when I had errors (mostly spaces or typos).

-I took the below directly from the love running exercise in the code institute course work as this is the link to my kit.
+The below was taken directly from the love running exercise in the code institute course work as this is the link to my kit.

     <script src="https://kit.fontawesome.com/70e8ec8636.js" crossorigin="anonymous"></script>